selfdual-brain/dexter-manual/source/06-dex-model.rst

 Liquidity pools
 ---------------

+DEX-es we investigate are all based on so called "liquidity pools".
+A liquidity pool is just certain amount of tokens kept as a "operational buffer" by the exchange.
+Thanks to the existence of such buffer, orders execution may be achieved as trader-vs-pool transfers.
+This is in contrary to traditional exchanges (like Forex), where execution of orders is achieved via matching sell-vs-buy orders, which leads to trader-vs-trader transfers.

-A separate liquidity pool is attached to every market.
-Liquidity pool is composed of 2 elements:
+A separate liquidity pool is attached to every market and technically has a form of two variables tracing the pool balance - one variable for each coin on the market.
+See the variable ``HalfMarket.pool`` on DEX model above.

-  - two variables - ``ammBase`` and ``ammQuote`` - keeping track of base coin and quote coin amounts in the pool
-  - a collection of "drops"

-Liquidity pool is the way we establish the concept of "current price" on the market: it is just the value ``ammQuote / ammBase``.

-The way DEX is executing orders is fundamentally based on liquidity pools.
-Instead of matching sell and buy orders (as happens on Forex), the DEX executes trading against the liquidity pool attached to the relevant market.
-How exactly this execution works depends on a specific executor in use (see the next chapter).

-Any trader can become a liquidity provider.
+The accumulation of tokens in the liquidity pool is based on active participation of investors.
+Any trader can become an investor in any liquidity pool by issuing "addLiquidity" transaction.
+The effect of this transaction will be a donation of proportional amounts of both coins to the pool.

+``Market.drops`` collection is the way DEX tracks participation of traders in given liquidity pool.
+Participation tracking is based on a fictional "liquidity" coin (separate for every market), and drops is a collection keeping the balance of liquidity coin per trader.

 The following DexFacade operations deal with liquidity management:

 .. code:: scala